Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Examples of NNs for GPSP

 \subsection{Independent Components Analysis (ICA)}

 Efficient coding theories of sensory processing posit that early sensory layers transform their inputs to reduce redundancy \citep{barlow1989unsupervised,atick1992could}.
-Independent Components Analysis (ICA) is a statistical method for reducing redundancy by factorizing the sensory inputs into ``independent components'' and can explain edge detector neurons in area V1 of the visual cortex \citep{bell1996edges,bell1997independent} and receptive fields of cochlear nerve fibers in the auditory system \citep{lewicki2002efficient}.
+ICA is a statistical method for reducing redundancy by factorizing the sensory inputs into ``independent components'' and can explain edge detector neurons in area V1 of the visual cortex \citep{bell1996edges,bell1997independent} and receptive fields of cochlear nerve fibers in the auditory system \citep{lewicki2002efficient}.

 ICA assumes a generative model $\x_t=\A\s_t$, where $\s_t$ is the $n$-dimensional source vectors with independent components, $\A$ is a $n\times n$ mixing matrix and $\x_t$ is the $n$-dimensional mixture vector.
-One method for solving ICA, called FOBI \citep{cardoso1989source}, assumes the components of the sources have distinct kurtosis (i.e., fourth-order moments).
-FOBI can be solved in three steps: (i) whitening the mixture vector: $\h_t=\C_X^{-1/2}\x_t$, where $\C_X:=\langle\x_t\x_t^\top\rangle$ is the covariance of $\x$, (ii) weighting the whitened mixtures by their norms: $\z_t=\|\h_t\|\h_t$ and (iii) projecting the whitened mixtures $\h_t$ onto the principal components of $\z_t$.
-Remarkably, these three steps can be combined and expressed as a single generalized eigenvalue problem of the form \eqref{eq:gev} with $\bxi_t=\x_t$ and $\B_t=\|\C_X^{-1/2}\x_t\|^2\x_t\x_t^\top$, so we can apply our framework.
+One method for solving ICA, called Fourth-Order Blind Identification (FOBI) \citep{cardoso1989source}, assumes the components of the sources have distinct kurtosis (i.e., fourth-order moments).
+FOBI can be solved in three steps: (i) whitening the mixture vector: $\h_t=\C_X^{-1/2}\x_t$, (ii) weighting the whitened mixtures by their norms: $\y_t=\|\h_t\|\h_t$ and (iii) projecting the whitened mixtures $\h_t$ onto the principal components of $\y_t$.
+Remarkably, these three steps can be combined and expressed as a single symmetric generalized eigenvalue problem of the form \eqref{eq:gen_ev} with $\bxi_t=\x_t$ and $\B_t=\|\h_t\|^2\x_t\x_t^\top$, so we can apply our framework.
 Substituting into Algorithm~\ref{alg:online} results in an online algorithm that maps onto a single-layer NN with multi-compartmental neurons and local non-Hebbian learning rules \citep{bahroun2021normative}, Figure \ref{fig:nns} (middle right).

-Interestingly, the resulting synaptic learning rules are modulated by the total activity of the output neurons, which could be accounted for by biophysical quantities such as neuromodulators, extracellular calcium, local field potential, or nitric oxide.
+At each time step $t$, the NN receives inputs $\x_t$, which are projected onto the feedforward synaptic weights $\W$ to generate dendritic currents $\bfc_t=\W\x_t$.
+The dendritic currents $\bfc_t$ are stored in a separate compartment from the NN outputs $\z_t=\bzeta_t$, so each neuron consists of 2 compartments.
+The neural dynamics in Algorithm \ref{alg:online} can be written as

+Substituting the expression for $\B_t$ into the feedforward synaptic weight update in Algorithm \ref{alg:online} results in the update $\Delta\W=\eta(\z_t-\|\h_t\|^2\bfc_t)\x_t^\top$.
+As stated in step (iii) of FOBI, the outputs $\z_t$ are equal to the (full-rank) projection of the whitened inputs $\h_t$ onto the principal components of $\y_t$, which implies that $\z_t$ is an orthogonal transformation of the whitened inputs at each time $t$.
+Therefore, $\|\h_t\|=\|\z_t\|$ and we can rewrite the feedforward synaptic update as